Introducing Pangaia, your new go-to brand for simple and chic loungewear essentials. A guilt-free that buy you won't regret.

 Materials and Technologies

 Apart from organic cotton, Pangaia uses a range of different materials they’ve developed throughout the years.
-Turning to the wine production water waste, the brand decided to come up with ways to minimise it and create something new.
-As a result, they’re now venturing in footwear with their minimalist grape leather trainers.
-These are made from repurposed waste from the Italian wine industry, recycled rubber sole from industrial scrap and bio-based water glue.
+Turning to the wine production water waste, the brand decided to come up with ways to minimize it and create something new.
+As a result, they’re now venturing into footwear with their minimalist grape leather trainers.
+These are made from repurposed waste from the Italian wine industry, recycled rubber soles from industrial scrap, and bio-based water glue.

 Another unusual material the brand uses is seaweed.
-Sourced in Icelandic Fjords, the dried seaweed is crushed into a powder to later become a carbon-neutral and biodegradable fibre.
+Sourced in Icelandic Fjords, the dried seaweed is crushed into a powder to later become a carbon-neutral and biodegradable fiber.
 The fabric is also treated with peppermint oil to keep it fresh for longer, reducing water waste.
-It can be used up to 20 times before you wash it due to its antibacterial properties, according to Amanda Parkes, the chief innovation officer and scientist.
-This collection was a huge success and they later introduced new colours.
+It can be used up to 20 times before you wash it due to its antibacterial properties, according to Amanda Parkes, the chief innovation officer, and scientist.
+This collection was a huge success and they later introduced new colors.

-Speaking of colours, one of the brand's main characteristics and all dyes are environmentally friendly.
-To reduce the water use through the process, they use a recycled water system, making it more sustainable.
+When it comes to colors, one of the brand's main characteristics and all dyes are environmentally friendly.
+To reduce water use through the process, they use a recycled water system, making it more sustainable.

-As if by now you still need any more reasons to shop at Pangaia, we're giving you a couple more: the brand's philanthropy actions.
+If you still need any more reasons to shop at Pangaia, we're giving you a couple more: the brand's philanthropic activity.
 Pangaia partnered up with SeaTrees, a blue-carbon (meaning carbon stored in coastal and marine systems) platform to plant one mangrove tree for each product sold.
 Just one mangrove tree can restore one ton of CO2.
-This action is currently taking place in Biak Island, Indonesia.
+This activity is currently taking place in Biak Island, Indonesia.

 They’re also working with Milkywire to raise awareness about the bee’s importance in our ecosystem.
-Besides launching the Bee The Change fund that has raised $46,265 so far and aims to protect and preserve pollinators species around the world, Pangaia created a collection of 3 t-shirts and is donating 10% of its proceeds to this same fund.
+Besides launching the Bee The Change fund that has raised $46,265 so far and aims to protect and preserve pollinator species around the world, Pangaia created a collection of 3 T-shirts and is donating 10% of its proceeds to this same fund.